Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA_standard/WA_Standard_Redacted.md

 Coded Service Identifier(s), a National Drug Code ("NDC") number of the covered medication, a description of the product, and dosage and units administered.
 Coding Updates.
-Coded Service Identifier(s) used to define specific rates are updated from time to time to reflect new, deleted or replacement codes. _qgggg shall use commercially reasonable efforts to update all applicable Coded Service Identifiers within sixty (60) days of release by CMS or other applicable authority.
+Coded Service Identifier(s) used to define specific rates are updated from time to time to reflect new, deleted or replacement codes. _yggy shall use commercially reasonable efforts to update all applicable Coded Service Identifiers within sixty (60) days of release by CMS or other applicable authority.
 When billing codes are updated, Provider is required to use appropriate replacement codes for Claims for Covered Services, regardless of whether this Agreement has been amended to reflect changes to standard billing codes.
 If Provider bills a revised code prior to the effective date of the revised code, the Claim will be rejected or denied and Provider shall resubmit Claim with correct code.
 In addition, Claims with codes which have been deleted will be rejected or denied.
 Coding Software.
-Updates to gy Claims processing filters, code editing software, pricers, and any edits related thereto, as a result of changes in Coded Service Identifier(s) reporting guidelines and instructions, shall take place automatically and do not require any notice, disclosure or amendment to Provider. jag reserves the right to use a code editing software as reasonably required by ggg to ensure Claims adjudication in accordance with industry ‘standards, including, but not limited to, determining which services are considered part of, incidental to, or inclusive of the primary procedure and ensuring medically appropriate age, gender, diagnosis, frequency, and units billed.
+Updates to J Claims processing filters, code editing software, pricers, and any edits related thereto, as a result of changes in Coded Service Identifier(s) reporting guidelines and instructions, shall take place automatically and do not require any notice, disclosure or amendment to Provider. yg reserves the right to use a code editing software as reasonably required by jy to ensure Claims adjudication in accordance with industry standards, including, but not limited to, determining which services are considered part of, incidental to, or inclusive of the primary procedure and ensuring medically appropriate age, gender, diagnosis, frequency, and units billed.
 Modifiers.
 All appropriate modifiers must be submitted in accordance with Regulatory Requirements, industry standard billing guidelines and Policies.
 If appropriate modifiers are not submitted, Claims may be rejected or denied.
 New/Expanded Service or New/Expanded Technology.
 In accordance with the Scope/Change in Status section of the Agreement, as of the Effective Date of this Agreement, any New/Expanded Service or New/Expanded Technology (defined below) is not reimbursable under this Agreement.
-Notwithstanding the foregoing, Provider may submit the following documentation to gag at least sixty (60) days prior to the implementation of any New/Expanded Service or New/Expanded Technology for consideration as a reimbursable service: (1) a description of the New/Expanded Service or New/Expanded Technology; (2) Provider's proposed charge for the New/Expanded Service or New/Expanded Technology; (3) such other reasonable data and information required by guy to evaluate the New/Expanded Service or New/Expanded Technology.
-In addition, NJ may also need to obtain approval from applicable Agency prior to J making determination that New/Expanded Service or New/Expanded Technology can be considered a reimbursable service.
-If I agrees that the New/Expanded Service or New/Expanded Technology may be reimbursable under this Agreement, then gg shall notify Provider, and both parties agree to negotiate in good faith, a new (J Rate for the New/Expanded Service or New/Expanded Technology within sixty (60) days — notice to Provider.
-If the parties are unable to reach an agreement on a oa Rate for the New/Expani Service or New/Expanded Technology before the end of the sixty (60) day period, then such New/Expanded Service or New/Expanded Technology shall not be reimbursed by J and the Payment in Full and Hold Harmless provision of this Agreement shall apply.
+Notwithstanding the foregoing, Provider may submit the following documentation to gy at least sixty (60) days prior to the implementation of any New/Expanded Service or New/Expanded Technology for consideration as a reimbursable service: (1) a description of the New/Expanded Service or New/Expanded Technology; (2) Provider's proposed charge for the New/Expanded Service or New/Expanded Technology; (3) such other reasonable data and information required by ggg to evaluate the New/Expanded Service or New/Expanded Technology.
+In addition, J may also need to obtain approval from applicable Agency prior to J making determination that New/Expanded Service or New/Expanded Technology can be considered a reimbursable service.
+If Jy agrees that the New/Expanded Service or New/Expanded Technology may be reimbursable under this Agreement, then jg shall notify Provider, and both parties agree to negotiate in good faith, a new J Rate for the New/Expanded Service or New/Expanded Technology within sixty (60) days of NN notice to Provider.
+If the parties are unable to reach an agreement on a new Rate for the New/Expanded Service or New/Expanded Technology before the end of the sixty (60) day period, then such New/Expanded Service or New/Expanded Technology shall not be reimbursed by J and the Payment in Full and Hold Harmless provision of this Agreement shall apply.
 a.
-"New/Expanded Service" shall be defined as a Health Service: (a) that Provider was not providing to Members as of the Effective Date of this Agreement and; (b) for which there is not a specific gg Rate as set forth in this PCS.
+"New/Expanded Service" shall be defined as a Health Service: (a) that Provider was not providing to Members as of the Effective Date of this Agreement and; (b) for which there is not a specific J Rate as set forth in this PCS.
 b.
 "New/Expanded Technology" shall be defined as a technological advancement in the delivery of a Covered Service which results in a material increase to the cost of such service.
 New/Expanded Technology shall not include a new device, or implant that merely represents a new model or an improved model of a device or implant used in connection with a service provided by Provider as of the Effective Date of this Agreement.
-Non-Priced Codes for Covered Services.
-My reserves the right to establish a rate for codes that are not priced in this PCS or in the Fee Schedule(s), including but not limited to, Not Otherwise Classified Codes ("NOC"), Not Otherwise Specified ("NOS"), Miscellaneous, Individual Consideration Codes ("IC"), and By Report ("BR") (collectively
+Non-Priced Codes for Covered Services. iy reserves the right to establish a rate for codes that are not priced in this PCS or in the Fee Schedule(s), including but not limited to, Not Otherwise Classified Codes ("NOC"), Not Otherwise Specified ("NOS"), Miscellaneous, Individual Consideration Codes ("IC"), and By Report ("BR") (collectively Washington Enterprise Provider Agreement PCS R22 (RRRRHRRRR